nfebres/Jenkins/README.md

 The Jenkins pipeline includes a stage for running SonarQube analysis on the codebase.
 SonarQube is a code quality and security analysis tool that helps identify potential issues, technical debt, and code smells in your codebase.

+In the Jenkinsfile, The `withSonarQubeEnv` function is a step provided by the SonarQube plugin for Jenkins.
+It is used to set up the environment variables required for running SonarQube analysis within the Jenkins pipeline.
+These environment variables are then used by the SonarQube Scanner for Maven ( sonar-maven-plugin) to communicate with the SonarQube server and perform the analysis

 ### Prerequisites

 Before running the SonarQube analysis stage, ensure that you have the following prerequisites set up: